 Senior scholars might be restricted to registering until just before the term begins, unlike the traditional students who may sign up for classes months before the semester starts.
 As latecomers, they may find space severely limited.

-“For instance, at Clayton, fall classes start August 18, and these students won’t be able to register until August 13,” said Daddona.
+“For instance, at Clayton, fall classes start August 18, and these students won’t be able to register until August 13,” Daddona said.
 “But I get very few complaints from students who say the course they want is closed.
 There’s usually someone who drops it at the last minute, so it usually works out well.”

-Senior students are often responsible for nominal fees that vary from institution to institution, said Daddona.
+Senior students are often responsible for nominal fees that vary from institution to institution, Daddona said.
 At Clayton State in Morrow, they pay an application fee, but once accepted, the only cost they’ll incur is for a campus parking permit.

 The 62-and-older students also have the choice of taking courses for credit or auditing, which means sitting in on the class but not having to take exams and earn a grade.
-But many opt to take the credit that will go towards an official degree, as many of the 49 seniors enrolled this spring at Clayton State are doing.
+But many opt to take the credit that will go toward an official degree.

-“But there are others who just want to take a variety of classes for fun,” said Daddona.
+“But there are others who just want to take a variety of classes for fun,” Daddona said.
 “For so many of these individuals, this is their time, with no work or family to get in the way, and they’re doing this for their own enjoyment.”